tryton/trytond/doc/models.rst

 ++++++++++++++++++++++++

 A selection field allow the user to choose one value across a limited number of values.
-There are two way to define a field that will be shown as a selection to the user:
+There are two ways to define a field that will be shown as a selection to the user:

   1. Using the fields.Selection()

-  2. Using a fields.One2Many() and define it in the xml view of the module as ``widget="Selection"``, see :ref:`example_form_view`.
+  2. Using a fields.Many2One() (with a static domain) and define it in the xml view of the module as ``widget="Selection"``, see :ref:`example_form_view`.

 Let's take the following model as an example of the first option: